Skip to main content

 Specific titles get more installs.
 “Daily Sales Report from HubSpot to Slack” tells users exactly what they’re getting.
 “Sales Report” tells them nothing.
 Name the apps, the trigger, and the output.

-Open the workflow, click the three-dot menu, and select Unpublish Workflow.
-It comes down from the community listing right away and stays in your personal workflows.
+To take it down: open the workflow, click the three-dot menu, and select Unpublish Workflow.
+It leaves the community listing right away and stays in your personal workflows.

 Make sure your MCP server is stable and publicly accessible before you publish.
 If it goes down, everyone who installed your integration loses access to its tools.

-Open the integration details and select Unpublish.
-It comes down from the public directory immediately.
+To unpublish: open the integration details and select Unpublish.
 Users who already installed it keep their copy, but it won’t appear for new users.

 Your content must:

 • Solve a real problem.
-Publish things that automate a genuine task or connect a tool others actually use.
+Automate a genuine task or connect a tool others actually use.

 • Have accurate titles and descriptions.
-People decide whether to install your content based on these.
-Say exactly what it does.
+People decide whether to install based on these.

 • Work reliably.
 Test before you publish.
 If your workflow depends on specific integrations, mention them in the description.

 • Respect privacy.
-Never publish workflows or integrations that collect, expose, or misuse other users’ data.
+Never publish anything that collects, exposes, or misuses other users’ data.

 Content that violates these guidelines may be removed from the marketplace without notice.